statocat/UNCBC-HW2-VBAofWallStreet/README.md

 <br />

 ![Runtime-Comparison-2018](VBA_runtimeComparision-2018.png)
-*Runtime comparison of original and refactored code to produce 2018 analysis*
 <br />
+*Runtime comparison of original and refactored code to produce 2018 analysis* <br />
 <br />
 As the number of tickers in the dataset increases, the difference in computing time would likely be amplified.
 If Steve and potentially other financial analysts were to use this code to routinely analyze hundreds or even thousands of stocks, then the refactored code would save both time and computing power.